darmado/postman2burp/Wiki/Features/README.md

 # Features

-This document provides a technical overview of the core features in Postman2Burp, focusing on implementation details and code logic.
+This document provides a technical overview of the core features in Repl, focusing on implementation details and code logic.

 ## Core Features